Is Tha Tian Market worth visiting?

 What should I wear at Tha Tian Market?

-There’s no dress code at Tha Tian Market—light, breathable clothing and comfortable shoes are best for narrow aisles.
-If you’ll visit nearby temples afterward, bring a cover-up to meet shoulder-and-knee rules.
+There’s no dress code at Tha Tian Market, so light, breathable clothing and comfortable shoes are best for narrow aisles.
+If you’ll visit nearby temples afterward, bring something to cover up shoulders and knees.

 Can I take photos at Tha Tian Market?